Luke McCowan: Early life

-McCowan was born in Greenock, Scotland and attended Notre Dame High School.
+McCowan was born in Greenock, Scotland and attended St. Laurence's Primary School & Notre Dame High School.

 Career

 Youth career

 In 2015, McCowan won the West of Scotland Title with East End United F.C.
 While at the Ayr United's youth teams, he had a busy day as he had to be up at 5am to work as a lifeguard at Waterfront Leisure Complex before attending gym sessions in the afternoon, then driving for over an hour to train with Ayr.

 Ayr United

 On 1 July 2017, McCowan signed his first professional contract for Ayr United lasting one year.
 In his first season, he made five appearances, scoring one goal in all competitions, with one appearance coming in the League.
 On 6 June 2019, it was announced that McCowan had been given a two-year contract after getting rave reviews from the game against Partick Thistle in late April.

 Dundee

 On 1 June 2021, McCowan signed a two-year deal with Scottish Premiership side Dundee.
 He made his debut for the club in the Scottish League Cup against Brora Rangers.
 McCowan would get his first competitive goal for the Dee the following week against Montrose.
 He would later score his first Premiership goal which clinched a win over Aberdeen.

 In December 2022, McCowan would score a brace away against his former club Ayr United to help Dundee win and put them top of the Scottish Championship for Christmas.
+McCowan would conclude a strong season with an excellent performance and goal against Queen's Park to help Dundee clinch the Scottish Championship title.

+On 4 June 2023, Dundee announced that McCowan had signed a new two-year deal, keeping him at the club until the summer of 2025.
+McCowan would mark his 100th appearance for the Dark Blues with an eventful performance, scoring a goal and receiving a red card in a comfortable away win over Livingston.
+Near the end of a successful season which saw Dundee reach top six and McCowan switch from the wing to centre midfielder with ease and captaining the squad following an injury to Joe Shaughnessy, McCowan was awarded as the Scottish Premiership Player of the Month for April 2024.
+At the end of the season, McCowan was named Dundee's Player of the Year and Players' Player of the Year.